hashicorp/terraform-website/content/source/docs/enterprise/admin/update-tfe-license.html.md

 ---
 ## Introduction

-Terraform Enterprise requires a license in order to maintain normal operations.
+Terraform Enterprise requires an up-to-date license to maintain normal operations.
 These licenses have an expiration date, and must be updated once expired.
 This article provides the guidelines for updating licenses in Terraform Enterprise.

 ## Finding the expiration date